 [ YOU MAY ALSO BE INTERESTED IN : Chakra Shuddhi ]

 The saṃskaras-sanskaras develop through our senses that either inhibits or encourage a particular impression.
 Some senses are biologically described, but other senses are developed from experience and doings(ex 6th sense).
 Meditation (dhyāna) and self-knowledge (svādhyāya) help in blocking the existing latent-senses or develop new ones.
 Patañjali in Vedas claims that this process is hard and painful.
 Thus both nature and nurture play a role as the powers of our mind has no boundaries.
 Every mental impression does not lead to the formation of an activator, but these impressions respond to inherited archetypes similar to the fundamental patterns underlying in our everyday life.

 There are many kinds of saṃskaras-sanskaras such as impulsive, elastic, and reproducing imagination.An individual is not completely defined by his saṃskāras/sanskaras alone.

 - Physical (sthūla)

 If the physical body is defined by the biological stimulation of an individual, the subtle body is the internal self, and the causal body is the deeper non-manifested self, that creates the internal life of an individual possible.

-The subtle body of a male can be female or girlish not because the person is lacking male organs but because of the influence and impressions recorded by his causal body.
+A person can be physically alive, as in the case of our brain when the person is dead. the nut may not necessarily possess subtle and causal bodies.The subtle body of a male can be female or girlish not because the person is lacking male organs but because of the influence and impressions recorded by his causal body.